SETTING UP CSS FOR DUMMIES

 Images, colours and other important elements that are usually difficult to print are then eliminated and pages printed more easily.

 ALTHOUGH IT’S ABOUT STYLE, CSS FACILITATES POSITIONING IN SEARCH ENGINES!

 The content is provided first to make it easier for engine spiders to “capture” it.
 CSS also makes HTML code “cleaner” making it easier for indexing robots to work.

 By using CSS, you can set style sheets separately for different media.
 This gives you greater flexibility in the presentation of your content.

 CSS allows you to modify the location of content on a page.
 Thus, it is possible to adapt their positioning to appeal to search engines, which focus more on the text at the top of a page.
-But be careful not to exaggerate, we remind you that in 2013 more than ever the content must be designed for the user: placing a text block on the top of each page will certainly be good for robots, but less so for Internet users.
+But be careful not to exaggerate, we remind you that the content must have a Perfectdesign for the user: placing a text block on the top of each page will certainly be good for robots, but less so for Internet users.

 While CSS allows many possibilities, not all of them are good to take (even if they seem tempting) at the risk of harming natural SEO.
 For example, choosing to hide content, for example, is particularly driven out by Google, which could consider the site as SPAM and punish it on its natural SEO.
 Creating a code file full of keywords and making it visible only to search engines is therefore not a good option!